d-bolshakov/course-managment-api/README.md

 ### POST /courses/:courseId/enrollments

 Creating an application for an enrollment to the course.
-Available only for the users with 'student' role.
+Available only for the users with the "student" role.

 Returns the created enrollment with 'applied' status: